kenfrank/trivolous/README.md

 A Notice is sent with the final scores!
 Posturing and shaming
 	are optional :)
 * FIRST TIME PLAYERS!
-Now that you&rsquo;ve played a game you can be the HOST for a
+Now that you've played a game you can be the HOST for a
 	new game!
 Think of a fun topic, invite some Players(new and/or existing players) and continue the fun!